EdwardDL97/crypto/README.md

 ```
 TxHandler.java returns a mutually valid transaction set of maximal size (one that can’t be enlarged simply by adding more transactions).

+## How to Run
+For Windows: Change CLASSPATH to where it adds scroogeCoinGrader.jar, algs4.jar, and rsa.jar.
+Compile: javac TestTxHandler.java
+Run: java TestTxHandler